muammar/mkchromecast/README.md

 [![GitHub
 release](https://img.shields.io/github/release/muammar/mkchromecast.svg)](https://github.com/muammar/mkchromecast/releases)

-This is a program to cast your **Mac OS X** audio to your Google Cast devices.
+This is a program to cast your **Mac OS X** audio, or Linux audio to your Google Cast devices.

 It is written in Python, and it streams via `node.js`, or `ffmpeg`.
 **mkchromecast** is capable of using lossy and lossless audio formats provided